All times on this page are BST (Bristol, UK, UTC+1)

 Session 2A: Understanding Users (I)

-13:30-15:00 What Does It Mean to Be Creepy?
+Room: Main Chair: Kovila Coopamootoo 13:30-15:00 What Does It Mean to Be Creepy?
 Responses to Visualizations of Personal Browsing Activity, Online Tracking, and Targeted Ads Artifact: Reproduced Nathan Reitinger (University of Maryland), Bruce Wen (University of Chicago), Michelle L. Mazurek (University of Maryland), and Blase Ur (University of Chicago) Exploring the Privacy Experiences of Closeted Users of Online Dating Services in the US Elijah Bouma-Sims (Carnegie Mellon University), Sanjnah Ananda Kumar (Carnegie Mellon University), Lorrie Faith Cranor (Carnegie Mellon University) Data Safety vs. App Privacy: Comparing the Usability of Android and iOS Privacy Labels Yanzi Lin (Wellesley College), Jaideep Juneja (Carnegie Mellon University), Eleanor Birrell (Pomona College), Lorrie Faith Cranor (Carnegie Mellon University) How Does Connecting Online Activities to Advertising Inferences Impact Privacy Perceptions?
 Florian M. Farke (Ruhr University Bochum), David G. Balash (University of Richmond), Maximilian Golla (CISPA Helmholtz Center for Information Security), Adam J. Aviv (The George Washington University) "Those things are written by lawyers, and programmers are reading that."
-Mapping the Communication Gap Between Software Developers and Privacy Experts Stefan Albert Horstmann (Ruhr University Bochum), Samuel Domiks (Independent), Marco Gutfleisch (Ruhr University Bochum), Mindy Tran (Paderborn University), Yasemin Acar (Paderborn University , The George Washington University), Veelasha Moonsamy (Ruhr University Bochum), Alena Naiakshina (Ruhr University Bochum) Mastodon Administrators’ Experience with Selecting and Using Privacy Policies Emma Tosch (Northeastern University), Luis Garcia (Northeastern University), Cynthia Li (Independent (prev.
+Mapping the Communication Gap Between Software Developers and Privacy Experts Stefan Albert Horstmann (Ruhr University Bochum), Samuel Domiks (Independent), Marco Gutfleisch (Ruhr University Bochum), Mindy Tran (Paderborn University), Yasemin Acar (Paderborn University , The George Washington University), Veelasha Moonsamy (Ruhr University Bochum), Alena Naiakshina (Ruhr University Bochum) Privacy Policies on the Fediverse: A Case Study of Mastodon Instances Emma Tosch (Northeastern University), Luis Garcia (Northeastern University), Cynthia Li (Independent (prev.
 Pomona College)), and Chris Martens (Northeastern University)

 Session 2B: Mixing, Intersections, and Unions